Piggyback (transportation): Trucking

 For semi trucks the trucks can be stacked 4 deep if it is just a day-cab truck and only 3 deep if it has a sleeper-cab.
 The trucks drive up a ramp or are lifted into place by a tow hook on the front bumper, from a heavy-duty tow truck or overhead crane.
-A saddle is placed on the fifth-wheel, that the front axel of the next truck is attached to, which is called decking.
+A saddle is placed on the fifth-wheel, that the front axle of the next truck is attached to, which is called decking.
 The mirrors are folded in on the trucks being hauled for width requirements and safety.
 For undecking the trucks, a tow truck or overhead crane is used again.
 It is typically used to transport newly built or purchased trucks.

 Marine

 Small ships of all kinds can be piggybacked on larger ships.
 Examples include lifeboats, landing craft, and minesweepers on motherships, as well as midget submarines on larger submarines, such as those used for the 1942 Japanese submarine attack on Sydney.